A ruined old home in Shingal (Sinjar) following war with the Islamic State.

-As the first institute of our kind, we are promoting research practices and sharing insights that will inform public policy.
-The Pearson Institute fills a critical gap by identifying new strategies to reduce or mitigate global conflicts and achieve real and enduring impact by influencing policy in ways that ultimately create a world more at peace.
+At The Pearson Institute, we identify new strategies to reduce or mitigate global conflicts and seek to achieve real and enduring impact by influencing policy in ways that ultimately create a world more at peace.

-Annually through The Pearson Global Forum, we convene researchers, policymakers, security and military leaders, nongovernmental organization leaders and practitioners (NGOs), civil society, and others to consider global conflict in all its forms and discuss how empirical insights can help inform policy.
+Annually through The Pearson Global Forum, we convene researchers, policymakers, practitioners, students, civil society members, and others to consider global conflict in all its forms and discuss how empirical insights can help inform policy.

 Connecting Research and Policy

 How can societies around the world measurably reduce global conflict and its devastating impact?
 The Pearson Institute for the Study and Resolution of Global Conflicts seeks to confront this challenge head-on.

 The Pearson Institute seeks to understand the complex causes and consequences of conflict by mobilizing the best minds and the most innovative tools and technology to get to the roots of these issues.

 Our community of researchers is comprised of preeminent scholars from multiple disciplines who are applying the latest scientific methodologies to understand and address the complex mix of economic, political, religious, cultural, and psychological variables that fuel conflict and the damage it inflicts on countries, communities, and individuals.

 Through The Pearson Global Forum, we’re bridging the gap between research and policy by convening academics and policymakers to discuss how evidence-based policies can help prevent and resolve conflicts.

-And we’re helping new generations of conflict scholars and policymakers to acquire the skills they need to ask relevant questions, challenge the status quo, and design solutions that work.
+We equip new generations of conflict scholars and policymakers with the skills they need to ask relevant questions, challenge the status quo, and design solutions that work.